Posts

 Unlike a lizard, it has two rows of teeth on the top, which are fused to the jawbone.
 When feeding, the bottom row bites between the upper rows of teeth, then slides forward in a shearing motion that allows it to decapitate its prey, as evidenced by reports of birds’ headless bodies found outside their lairs.
 Not a nice way to treat one’s landlord, certainly.

 Tuatara reach sexual maturity around age 14 and have been known to live up to 70 years in the wild and much longer in captivity.
-The male’s lack of external genitalia makes it useful to research into the evolution of the phallus in amniotes (mammals, birds, and reptiles).
+The male’s lack of external genitalia makes it useful to research the evolution of the phallus in amniotes (mammals, birds, and reptiles).
 Because females only breed every two to five years, producing six to ten eggs that require incubation for up to a year, population numbers are low and protected, making it nearly impossible to obtain embryos for study.

 In 2015, researchers used 3-D technology to virtually reconstruct an embryo from slides that had been prepared in 1909 and left in a collection at Harvard University ever since.
 Their finding that the embryo possessed genital buds suggests a single evolutionary origin of amniote external genitalia.
 As researcher Thomas J. Sanger wrote, “Without access to these museum specimens we would have no way of knowing the secrets of the tuatara penis.”
-Author’s note: As a layperson, while I found the subject fascinating, I began to feel I was, at the very least, invading the tuatara’s privacy, and at worst, straying into reptile porn territory.
-I’m pretty sure my Google search history has been flagged.

 Once plentiful, tuatara numbers have decreased since the arrival of humans, dogs, and Pacific rats about 800 years ago.
-Rats, in particular, have decimated the number of tuatara, most likely due to competition for food and/or predation on eggs and juveniles.
+In particular, rats have decimated the number of tuatara, most likely due to competition for food and/or predation on eggs and juveniles.
 Rats, as well as possums and stoats, are being exterminated as part of a government initiative called Predator Free 2050 to save the tuatara and other native species from extinction.
 The cat, another introduced species, has apparently been exempted from the culling thus far.
 PETA remains strangely silent on New Zealand’s rodenticide.

 Although Tuatara Day was first celebrated in 2017 on the 150th anniversary of the scientists’ recognition, boasting its own hashtag, #150NotALizard, on social media, one tuatara had been making headlines since 2009.
 That’s when Henry, a tuatara living at New Zealand’s Southland Museum, achieved celebrity status after becoming a first-time parent at the ripe old age of 111.